Grievance (SAAO-II and other EHRA) Policy #614

 5. It is the responsibility of the committee to evaluate petitions, consider the evidence, and where warranted, conduct hearings and advise the Chancellor on appeals of the kind mentioned herein.

-6. The Chancellor may, at his or her discretion, ask the EPA Non-Faculty Appeals Committee to serve as a general grievance committee in instances when covered employees seek the review of possible grievances that are not covered in these Policies.
+6. The Chancellor may, at his or her discretion, ask the EHRA Non-Faculty Appeals Committee to serve as a general grievance committee in instances when covered employees seek the review of possible grievances that are not covered in these Policies.

 E. Hearing Requirements